Digging for gold.

 For you I unearth the most valuable nuggets.

 My career spans both sides, business and academia.
 In my professional career, I have worked in consulting and pricing positions for financial service and retail businesses for more than 12 years.
 But my academic passion has never left me.
 After my doctoral research on psychological pricing, I have stayed an associated research fellow at my alma mater still conducting and publishing research on psychological pricing.

 As we speak, I am active senior researcher at the Universtiy of Paderborn (Germany) and a member of the Society of Consumer Psychology, the Academy for Marketing Science, the Association for Consumer Research, and the American Marketing Association.

 I became early infected by a deep interest for psychological pricing.
 How people react to prices and how seemingly unrelated triggers change this reaction has always fascinated me.

 During my academic research on behavioral pricing I have come across numerous psychological effects in literally hundreds of academic papers that serve two purposes: First, I early recognized how small changes to the way prices were presented can have a tremendous impact on customers’ perception and a company’s profitability.
 Second, I always have fun insights to share over dinner with family and friends who hardly believed how “other people” unconsciously behaved.

-As we speak, I am associated with my alma mater as an active senior researcher and a member of the Society of Consumer Psychology, the Association for Consumer Research, and the Academy for Marketing Science.
-My most recent research was published in the Journal of Marketing Behavior and picked up by national newspapers.
+My recent research had been published in the Journal of Marketing Behavior and the Journal of the Academy of Marketing Science, and was picked up by national newspapers.
 The latter happens when your research involves two popular soccer teams in Germany.